-What began as a look at the travel blogging conference TBEX in Fort Lauderdale, led to a little bit of research on Florida in general and the discovery of a surprising range of options for a European like me who is living in North America and looking for a taste of home in the Sunshine State.
+After doing a little bit of research on Florida I discovered a surprising range of options in the Sunshine State for a European like me who is living in North America and looking for a taste of home.

 When I lived in London I often eyed-up holidays to Florida but aside from working a stopover in Miami into one of my trips to Central America, I didn’t manage a full blown trip to Florida while I was Europe-based.
 I had friends who did a Miami to Key West road trip and the photos had me drooling.

 Being based in North America (Vancouver to be precise) Florida worked its way far closer to the top of my must-visit list, and this is partly because while my perception of the destination has been shaped by the popularity of Orlando and the big hitter theme parks first and foremost, I’ve found that Florida also has a thriving arts scene and plenty to keep a solo traveller interested too.

 Here are the top 4 places to go in Florida that will save you taking a trip to Europe –